It’s not surprising that the Labradoodle has gained such popularity so quickly.

 - To get a healthy dog, never buy a puppy from an irresponsible breeder, puppy mill, or pet store.
 Look for a reputable breeder who tests her breeding dogs to make sure they’re free of genetic diseases that they might pass onto the puppies, and that they have sound temperaments.

 This first cross of Conron’s produced a dog called Sultan, who not only had the hypoallergenic coat but also had the aptitude, intelligence, and personality to be an effective guide dog.
-Sultan went on to work with a woman in Hawaii and was a successful at his work.
+Sultan went on to work with a woman in Hawaii and was a success at his work.
 At that point, other breeders saw the merit of crossing these two breeds.

 Like the Labrador Retriever parent, the Labradoodle quickly rose in popularity and has become one of the most sought-after “Doodle breeds.”
 These dogs are often produced by crossing a Labrador Retriever with a Poodle, but multigenerational breeding has begun in an attempt to produce a viable and recognizable breed.